 Michèle Schuler has long time experience in running small non for profit organizations in the Netherlands.
 She will be responsible for (maintenance of) the website and social media and in the future managing the office.

-This is the new website, but you can still find the website and archive that was built for us in 1994 at wings.org.
+This is a recent website, but you can still find the website and archive that was built for us in 1994 at wings.org.

 WINGS also has a Facebook page – facebook.com/wingsradio – where we post lots of the many news items about women that come our way.